Skip to main content

 Solution: Check spelling and use one of: auto, firecracker, qemu

-KVM Not Available (Linux)
+KVM not available (Linux)

 Error: KVM support not detected